rodlukas/UP-admin/README.md

 ### Key features

-In the following list there are the most important features offered by this app (the list is not exhaustive):
+In the following list there are the most important features offered by this app _(the list is not exhaustive)_:

--   **storing information about clients and group of clients attending the lectures of some course**,
+-   **storing information about clients and groups of clients attending the lectures of courses**,
 -   **storing information about lectures of the clients and groups including the prepaid ones – attendance state, payment, date, time, cancellation, notes**,
--   **keeping track of the applicants for the courses**,
+-   **keeping track of applicants for the courses**,
--   **3 views for lectures: in a card of the client/group, diary and on the main page in today's overview**,
+-   **3 views for the lectures: in a card of the client/group, diary and on a main page in today's overview**,
 -   identifying time conflicting lectures,
 -   automatic lecture cancellation for lectures without attendants,
--   automatic creation of the prepaid alternative lecture in case of the excuse or cancellation by the lecturer,
+-   automatic creation of the prepaid alternative lecture in case of the excuse or cancellation by a lecturer,
 -   notification of the next lecture payment,
 -   lecture number computation with respect to clients' attendances,
 -   searching for clients (fuzzy searching)
 -   course and attendance state configuration including e.g. an intuitive course color selection,
 -   integration with the API of _Fio bank_ – on the main page there is a pretty overview of the latest bank transactions,
--   automatic estimation of the course, date and time for the newly added lecture,
+-   automatic estimation of the course, date and time for newly added lectures,
 -   respecting and checking all the restrictions and limitations given by the domain (e.g. duplications),
 -   keeping record of active and inactive clients and groups.